akaGallo/APTP_project/README.md

 ```

 2. Install Planutils
-Planutils is a suite of planners that simplifies the installation and usage of planners within a virtual environment.
-Once installed, you can conveniently use the suite of planners within the provided virtual environment.
+<p align="justify">Planutils is a suite of planners that simplifies the installation and usage of planners within a virtual environment.
+Once installed, you can conveniently use the suite of planners within the provided virtual environment.</p>
 ```bash
 sudo pip install planutils
 planutils activate